poletaevvlad/CubeLang/docs/stdlib.md

 ```bash
 func round(value: real): int
 ```
-Rounds the argument to a nearest integer.
+Rounds the argument to the nearest integer.

 <hr>

 ```bash
 func floor(value: real): int
 ```
-Returns the largest integer smaler or equal to `value`.
+Returns the largest integer smaller or equal to `value`.

 <hr>